niiicolai/kea_car_backend/README.md

 2. All CPU Thresholds must pass

 The `deploy-production` pipeline consists of following checks that must pass:
-1. Deploy the application to the production server
+1. Copy the application to the production server
 2. Build the Docker image using the Dockerfile
 3. Run the `docker-compose.yaml` file to start all required services